glfs-book/slfs/README.md

 Note that if you set `LFS_QOL_THEME_PATH`, you can set `LFS_QOL_THEME` to more than just what the available options are shown above, but only the available themes that are in that path.

-Makefile targets are: `pdf`, `nochunks`, and `validate`.

-`pdf`: builds LFS QOL as a PDF file.

-`nochunks`: builds LFS QOL in one huge file.

-`validate`:  does an extensive check for XML errors in the book.